 Two Macau government-commissioned academic studies into the possible development path of the city’s casino industry between the years 2020 and 203 are due “to be completed by the third quarter of 2018,” the Economic Bureau told GGRAsia earlier this month.

-Early in 2018 there will be a big event all but guaranteed – the opening of the HKD27-billion (US$3.46-billion) MGM Cotai property, due on January 29, just before Chinese New Year, but has now been postponed to an unspecified date in February.
+Early in 2018 there will be a big event all but guaranteed – the opening of the HKD27-billion (US$3.46-billion) MGM Cotai property, which had been due on January 29, just before Chinese New Year, but has now been postponed to an unspecified date in February.

 Banking group Morgan Stanley said in a late November note that the new venue’s promoter, MGM China Holdings Ltd, was likely to see during 2018 the highest growth in earnings before interest, taxation, depreciation and amortisation (EBITDA) among Macau’s six casino licensees and might also outperform the market in that regard during 2019.